ftasse/Sketch2Shape/docs/README.md

 # What?

-The Sketch2Shape looks into how 3D models can be generated from hand-drawn sketches.
+Sketch2Shape looks into how 3D models can be generated from hand-drawn sketches.
 As a research scientist working at the intersection of Graphics, Vision & Machine Learning, I use the latest techniques in these fields.
 The main objective is an AI that outputs a 3D volumetric mesh, given as input an image of a hand-drawn sketch.
 For this to happend we need:

-* Part 1 -  A training dataset consisting for pairs of sketches and meshes.
+* Part 1 -  A training dataset consisting of pairs of sketches and meshes.
-* Part 2 -  A generative neural network model that will produce the right mesh given a sketch
+* Part 2 -  A generative neural network model that will produce the right mesh given a sketch.

 # Who?

 Just me, Flora Tasse.
-I hold a PhD in Computer Graphics/Vision from the University of Cambridge where I worked on an AI agent, Shape2Vec that retrieves the right 3D model from a database given queries such sketches, photos, depth maps or other 3D models.
-Check out this [SIGGRAPH Asia '16 paper] (http://www.cl.cam.ac.uk/research/rainbow/projects/shape2vec/)if you want to learn out we use semantic information to achieve that.
+I hold a PhD in Computer Graphics/Vision from the University of Cambridge where I worked on an AI agent, Shape2Vec, that retrieves the relevant 3D model from a database given queries such sketches, photos, depth maps or other 3D models.
+Check out this [SIGGRAPH Asia '16 paper] (http://www.cl.cam.ac.uk/research/rainbow/projects/shape2vec/)if you want to learn how we use semantic information to achieve that.

 Now, I lead the technological endeavors of [Selerio](http://selerio.io) where we reconstruct 3D contextual scenes from videos for more immersive and magical AR experiences.

 As for where I come from, Cameroon is my motherland and where my dream for merging the real and the virtual started.

 Big Thanks to the [AI grant](https://aigrant.org/) who provided funding for this project!

 #  Part 1-  A Sketch-to-Shape dataset

-Because generating dataset is time-consuming and resources-draining, I decided to build on top of existing datasets.
+Because generating datasets is time-consuming and resource-draining, I decided to build on top of existing datasets.
 There is no dataset of pairs of sketches and meshes.
-But we can use edge detection and Graphics rendering techniques to create computer-generated sketches from 3D meshes.
+But we can use edge detection and Graphics rendering techniques to create computer-generated sketches from meshes.

 However computer-generated sketches are quite different from hand-drawn sketches.
 The latter are more complex, less structured and can vastly vary from one user to another based on style and skills.
 So we need to link our computer-generated sketches to hand-drawn sketches.
 Luckily image similarity is a well-understood problem in Vision and we will use deep features generated from a Convolutional neural network to match a dataset of hand-drawn sketches to our own computer-generated sketches from a mesh dataset.